Undertale background

 As commands are now executed before the star, you can use [color:rrggbb] to color the star.

-[effect:x] or [effect:x,intensity] Sets the text effect for the entire message, regardless of position.
+[effect:x] or [effect:x,intensity] or [effect:x,intensity,step] Sets the text effect for the entire message, regardless of position.
 You can use the following effects:

 • none: No effect on the text.